boardgameio/boardgame.io/README.md

 Write simple functions that describe how the game state changes when a particular move is made.
-This is automatically converted into a working game complete with online multiplayer features, all without requiring you to write a single line of networking or database handling code.
+This is automatically converted into a playable game complete with online multiplayer features, all without requiring you to write a single line of networking or storage code.

 ### Features